 How do I set up a consultation at the Writing Centre?

-Please make an appointment for a half-hour slot by using the Writing Centre’s appointments form.
-Your appointment will then be confirmed within eight hours.
-Please do not cancel appointments unless absolutely necessary; give your writing the priority it deserves.
+Once an appointment is set up, please do not cancel unless absolutely necessary; give your writing the priority it deserves.
 In any case, cancellations (by email only) will not be permitted within six hours of the appointment time.
 You'll then be marked a no-show.
 Repeated no-shows will render a student ineligible to consult at the Writing Centre.

 The following undergraduate tutors staff the Writing Centre, as part of a credit-bearing set of courses in Writing Practice and Pedagogy.